JuanCarlosllh/rexact/README.md

 )
 ```

-Now you can use the _withStore_ hight order component to acces the store
+Now you can use the _withStore_ high order component to acces the store

 ```javascript
 // Counter.js